chriskampi/RentAdSearchQA/README-Java.md

 ### Common Issues

 1. **WebDriver not found**: Ensure Chrome browser is installed
-2. **HTML file not found**: Check if the HTML file exists in Downloads folder
+2. **Website not accessible**: Check your internet connection and xe.gr availability
 3. **Compilation errors**: Ensure Java 11+ is installed and configured
 4. **Maven issues**: Ensure Maven is properly installed and configured